Republic of South Sudan will finally celebrate its independence on July 9 after a half century of war and more than 2 million people lost.

 She said the United States has worked tirelessly to help make the promise of the moment a reality.

 “First, it would not have been possible without the steadfast leadership and personal engagement of President Obama, who raised his voice consistently and eloquently as he did before what was a historic gathering at the United Nations last September, where he spoke in support, quote, “of a future where, after the darkness of a century of war, there can be a new day of peace and progress.” -Ms. Rice

 Ms. Rice pointed out that their efforts have also been championed by Secretary of State Clinton and bolstered by the hard work of General Scott Gration, Ambassador Princeton Lyman, Ambassador Carson, and many others who have logged dozens of trips to the region and countless sleepless hours on the phone and around the negotiating table.

 A referendum on independence for Southern Sudan was held in January 2011.
-Majority of the electorate opted for secession.
+A majority of the electorate opted for secession after a century of war.
 The President of Sudan Omar al-Bashir has accepted the results.
 President al-Bashir later issued a Republican Decree confirming the result of the referendum.

 South Sudan’s independence from the rest of Sudan resulted from the referendum held in January this year, under the terms of the 2005 Comprehensive Peace Agreement, known as the CPA.